 Secure individuals see sex as an essential component of intimacy and are less likely than other attachment groups to get involved in one night stands.
 On the other hand, avoidant individuals prefer limited involvement and a low level of self-disclosure.
 Most of the times, they emphasise independence at the expense of intimacy, resulting in multiple casual, uncommitted sexual encounters and a higher chance of using alcohol and drugs before sex.

 Anxious individuals desire extreme intimacy and desperately fear rejection.
 Their deeply ingrained fear of disapproval prevents them from engaging in any discussion that might result in a conflict which makes them less consistent in using condoms or approaching any other safe sex issues with potential partners.

-Ruxandra LeMay is a licensed psychologist with an interest in couples’ therapy, parenting, addiction, anxiety, and mood disorder issues.
+Ruxandra LeMay, PsyD is a licensed psychologist with an interest in couples’ therapy, parenting, addiction, anxiety, and mood disorder issues.